mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 MToolBox is made by several snakemake workflows which can be run independently.
 We provide wrappers for the most common tasks and analyses.
 Using these wrappers will save a lot of typing and headache for the lazy users (probably *you*).
 Cool, isn't it? :)

-All the wrappers accepts snakemake **long** arguments and parse automatically the `config.yaml` and `cluster.yaml` configuration files required by snakemake.
+All the wrappers accepts snakemake arguments and parse automatically the `config.yaml` configuration file required by snakemake.

 Setting up a working directory
 ------------------------------